rathod24-code/rathod24-code/README.md

 Namaste I'm Rahul Rathod
-From IISER Bhopal 1st year student
+From IISER Bhopal 2st year student
-I'm a frontend developer at @sdc-iiser-bhopal
+I'm a frontend developer

 <!---
 rathod24-code/rathod24-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.